airbus-cert/skyblue.team/content/posts/ebpf-yagi.md

 All these programs rely on [libbpf](https://github.com/libbpf/libbpf).
 So we are interested in how to reverse `eBPF` program loaded by [libbpf](https://github.com/libbpf/libbpf), to know if it's malicious or not.

-As we are a user of `IDA`, we want to produce a simple way to produce C code from a program that uses [libbpf](https://github.com/libbpf/libbpf).
+As we are users of `IDA`, we want to produce a simple way to produce C code from a program that uses [libbpf](https://github.com/libbpf/libbpf).

 We used the last version of [pamspy](https://github.com/citronneur/pamspy/releases/tag/v0.2) as a source to reverse.